Tilo-K/ddragon-cdn/README.md

 Contributions are always welcome!

-Just create a PR if you have somethinh usefull to add.
+Just create a PR if you have something usefull to add.
 Alternativly create an issue if there is something you would like to see.

 Please adhere to this project's [code of conduct](https://tilok.dev/coc).